c4pt000/cash-register-qr-code-kiosk-cash-machines/README.md

 confirming the purchase amount (minus sales tax) and exchange amount into crypto as real world funds converted to cryptocurrency exchange rate

-then the customer hits a checkmark or an X on the phone app to accept payment with cryptocurrency funds deducted from customers balance (which is either held on verifones website or held on the users phone as a DAO wallet) and then the receipt is emailed to the customers email already on file saving receipt paper
+then the customer hits a checkmark or an X on the phone app to accept payment with cryptocurrency funds deducted from customers balance which sends from the customers phone based.cryptocurrency wallet think electrum Bitcoin at first for Android and whatever iOS uses primarily always as an on demand wallet which doesn't need to be synced since it's always synced as an on demand ready to use wallet and then the receipt is emailed to the customers email already on file saving receipt paper
 </p>